mithom/streamlabs_rpgGame/README.md

 ###### general
 * Shopping only in towns.
 * Upon death: lose everything except coins. - Done
-* Persist ability: get best weapon for lvl until you reach your persisted weapon.

 ###### combat
 * Only 1 weapon at a time. - Done
 * Only 1 armor at a time. - Done
 * Each lvl has difficulty, if not high enough lvl, death chance goes up. - Done
-* Towns - safe, 0% death chance.
+* Towns - safe, 0% death chance. - NOT TRUE
 * Beginning terrains, 5-10% death chance. - Done
 * Exp depending on difficulty. - Done